secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 Engage learners in groups using the following practices

-1. Learners automatically added by the HRIS integration from BambooHR to groups based on their role in the organization
+1. Learners automatically added by the HRIS integration from Workday to groups based on their role in the organization
 1. Manually adding users to groups by navigating to the group and clicking the `invite` option
 1. Broadcast open groups on the Discover page to invite new members

 ##### Dynamic Group Workflows

 Dynamic group workflows automatically add users to groups based on user account settings.
-The integration with BambooHR allows GitLab team members to be sorted by team, role, location, etc. All data available to sort by in dynamic group workflows can be viewed in the `User` section under the `Accounts` tab.
+The integration with Wokrday allows GitLab team members to be sorted by team, role, location, etc. All data available to sort by in dynamic group workflows can be viewed in the `User` section under the `Accounts` tab.

 The following steps describe the process for creating a new dynamic group workflow.